Frailty (2001 film): Plot

-In his office in Dallas, FBI Agent Wesley Doyle is visited by Fenton Meiks, who says his brother Adam is the culprit in the "God's Hand" serial killings that Doyle is investigating.
-Fenton says that Adam has committed suicide, prompting Fenton to fulfill a promise to bury his brother in a public rose garden in their hometown of Thurman, Texas.
-Doyle is initially skeptical of Fenton's claims, but when he calls the Thurman Sheriff's office, a deputy confirms that Fenton did steal an ambulance and his brother's body earlier that day.
-Fenton begins to tell Doyle about his childhood, and suggests that more bodies of the God's Hand victims are buried in Thurman's rose garden.
+Fenton Meiks visits FBI Agent Wesley Doyle's Dallas office and claims his brother Adam is behind the "God's Hand" serial killings that Doyle is investigating.
+Fenton says that Adam committed suicide, and Fenton buried him in a rose garden in their hometown of Thurman, Texas.
+The skeptical Doyle calls the Thurman Sheriff's office and learns that Fenton stole Adam's body earlier that day.
+Fenton begins recounting his childhood to Doyle.

-In the summer of 1979, Fenton and Adam lived with their father, a local mechanic and a widower, in the groundskeeper's cottage just behind the rose garden.
-One night their father explained to them that he had been visited by an angel, and that their family had been tasked by God with "destroying" demons disguised as humans on Earth, a mission which must be kept secret.
-Fenton is confused and frightened by their father's story, while the younger Adam seems to take the information as received.
-Their father is soon led by more visions to discover three holy weapons: an axe carved with the name "Otis", a pair of work gloves, and a section of pipe.
-Eventually, he also claims to receive a list of names from the angel of people whom he now believes to be demons.
+In the summer of 1979, Fenton and Adam live with their father, a local mechanic and a widower, in the groundskeeper's cottage just behind the rose garden.
+One night Meiks claims that an angel visited him and tasked their family with "destroying" demons disguised as humans on Earth.
+Fenton is confused and frightened by the story, whereas the younger Adam seems to believe Meiks.
+Guided by visions, Meiks acquires three "holy" weapons: an axe carved with the name "Otis", a pair of work gloves, and a section of pipe.
+He also receives a list of names of people whom he believes to be demons in disguise.

-Fenton goes on to explain that their father incapacitated his first victim, a woman named Cynthia Harbridge, with the heavy pipe, before then bringing her back to their family home.
-When he removes the gloves and lays his hand on Cynthia, his father claims to see visions of her evil, while the "demon" also seems somehow further weakened by their evil being revealed.
-Their father then kills Cynthia with the axe and makes the boys help him bury her body in the rose garden.
-Horrified, Fenton believes his father has gone insane, but Adam now claims to also see their father's visions and supports their mission.
+Meiks incapacitated his first victim with the pipe and brought her back to the family home.
+Upon touching her with his bare hand, Meiks claims to see visions of her evil.
+Meiks kills the woman with the axe and makes the boys help him bury her body in the rose garden.
+Horrified, Fenton believes his father has gone insane, but Adam claims to share Meiks' visions and supports his mission.

-After telling him this story, Fenton is handcuffed by Doyle and placed in the back of a car while he drives them both to Thurman.
-On the way, Doyle reveals that his own mother had been murdered by someone who was never caught.
-Fenton then explains how his father enlisted his help to trick and abduct their second victim, Edward March, from a grocery store parking lot in broad daylight, with his father insisting that God would blind any witnesses.
-They take March back to their home, where their father murders him with the axe in their backyard shed.
+Doyle handcuffs Fenton and drives him back to Thurman.
+On the way, Doyle reveals that his own mother was murdered by someone who was never caught.
+Fenton recalls helping Meiks abduct their second victim in broad daylight, with Meiks claiming that God would blind any witnesses.
+The brothers again watch as Meiks murders the man in their backyard shed.